A Unified Framework for Inference in Network Models with Degree Heterogeneity and Homophily: Introduction

-One of the most important features of network data is the \emph{degree heterogeneity} that characterizes the variation in the node degrees.
-As an example in a well-known yeast dataset [\cite{yeast2002}] available at the R package ``igraphdata", the node degree varies from the minimum value $1$ to the maximum value $118$ in its largest connected subgraph that has $2375$ nodes.
-To model the degree heterogeneity, a class of node-parameter models are proposed, in which each node degree is attached to one parameter. \cite{Holland:Leinhardt:1981} is generally acknowledged as the first one to model the degree variation, who proposed the $p_1$ model in which the bi-degrees of nodes and the number of reciprocated dyads form the sufficient statistics for the exponential distribution on directed graphs.
-Other node-parameter models include the Chung-Lu model [\cite{Chung:Lu:2002}] with the expected degrees as the parameters, the $\beta$-model [\cite{Chatterjee:Diaconis:Sly:2011,Blitzstein:Diaconis:2011,Park:Newman:2004}], null models [\cite{Perry:Wolfe:2012}] and maximum entropy models for weighted graphs [\cite{Hillar:Wibisono:2013}].
-In these models, the number of parameters increases as the network size grows such that asymptotic inference is nonstandard.
-The theoretical properties of the maximum likelihood estimators (MLEs) or moment estimators have been derived until recently [e.g., \cite{Chatterjee:Diaconis:Sly:2011,Rinaldo2013,Hillar:Wibisono:2013,Yan:Leng:Zhu:2016,Yan:Qin:Wang:2015,Yan:Xu:2013,Yan:Zhao:Qin:2015}].
-In particular, \cite{Yan:Qin:Wang:2015} establish a unified theoretical framework for this class of models under which the consistency and asymptotical normality of the estimator hold.
+To model the degree heterogeneity, a class of the so-called node-parameter models are proposed, in which each node degree is attached to one parameter. \cite{Holland:Leinhardt:1981} is generally acknowledged as the first one to model the degree variation.
+They proposed the $p_1$ model in which the bi-degrees of nodes and the number of reciprocated dyads form the sufficient statistics for the exponential family distribution on directed graphs.
+Other node-parameter models include the Chung-Lu model [\cite{Chung:Lu:2002}] with the expected degrees as the parameters, the $\beta$-model [\cite{Chatterjee:Diaconis:Sly:2011,Blitzstein:Diaconis:2011,Park:Newman:2004,Yan:Xu:2013}], null models [\cite{Perry:Wolfe:2012}] and maximum entropy models for weighted graphs [\cite{Hillar:Wibisono:2013}].
+In these models, the number of parameters increases as the network size grows, so asymptotic inference is nonstandard. \cite{Chatterjee:Diaconis:Sly:2011} established the consistency of the maximum likelihood estimator (MLE) in the $\beta$--model and \cite{Rinaldo2013} derived the necessary and sufficient conditions of its existence. \cite{mukherjee2018} studied the asymptotic properites of some test statistics for testing sparse signals in the $\beta$-model. \cite{Hillar:Wibisono:2013} obtained the consistency of the MLE in the maximum entropy models and \cite{Yan:Zhao:Qin:2015} derived the asymptotically normal distribution of the MLE. \cite{Zhang:Chen:2013} establish a sequential importance sampling method for sampling networks with a given degree sequence.
+The degree heterogeneity, directly or indirectly, is also incorporated into other network models such as the stochastic block model for community detection [\cite{Karrer:Newman:2011, gao2018}], which could give significantly improved fits to network data.